funnymania/90-minute-warts/README.md

 # 90 Minute Warts!!

+UPDATE: tldr; this will be something else tomorrow morning I think

 This is a repository for you to easily create and run your own presentation of a 90 minute wart.
 90 minutes?
 Wart?

 A wart is a web artwork.
 90 minutes is the time constraint with which you have available to complete them.